-For more information on how to enable Coveo ML on your search page, see Getting Started with Coveo Machine Learning.
+For more information on how to enable Coveo ML on your search page, see Get Started With Coveo Machine Learning.

 As your page is a search driven page, it’s automatically affected by the items in your Top Results.

-For more information on how to manage your Top Results, see Adding and Managing Top Results.
+For more information on how to manage your Top Results, see Manage Top Results.